 Sorry…couldn’t resist going back to those buttered crackers!

-This recipe only has 5 ingrednets.
+This recipe only has 5 ingredients.
 Ground beef is browned and crumbled on the stove-top, drained and added to the slow cooker.
-Toss in a packet of chili seasoning mix (or use our Homemade Chili Seasoning recipe), tomato sauce, diced tomatoes and a can of water (just empty one of the tomato cans and then fill the can up with water).
+Toss in a packet of chili seasoning mix (or use our Homemade Chili Seasoning recipe), tomato sauce, diced tomatoes and some water.
 And let your chili simmer for 6 to 7 hours (you can go longer on this recipe if you need to too…nothing here is going to get over cooked if you need an “all day” recipe that needs to cook 8, 9, 10 hours…